ThingsProtocol/evec-mini-demo/README.md

 ``` $ mvn spring-boot:run```
 * from the command line output, get the file number
 * In the .env file, write this number next to FILE_NUM (instead of 0)
-* Add the IP Address of your laptop to the .ENV file.
-(This is so that the rest apis exposed by the laptop can be called by the raspberry pi)
+* Add the IP Address of your laptop to the .env file.
+(This is so that the rest apis exposed by the laptop can be called by the raspberry pi), make sure this .env file stored on each of your Raspi/IoT device.

 ### 1d.
 Running the Code
 * After following the above steps, once again run the code-